Authors of section

 Screw insertion

 Insert the screw using a screwdriver.
-The screw will stop turning when the locking head is fully engaged into the threaded plate.
+The screw will stop turning when the threaded screw head is fully engaged into the threaded plate.

 Screw insertion

-4. Insertion of nonlocking screws in locking screw plate
+4. Insertion of nonlocking screws in a locking screw plate

 If angulation of the screw is required, the threaded drill guide cannot be used.
-A non-threaded drill guide can provide correct angulation and protect the surrounding soft tissues during the drilling sequence.
+A non-threaded drill guide can provide correct angulation and protect the surrounding soft tissue during the drilling sequence.

 If the screws are to be used bicortically, care should be taken to avoid over-drilling and damaging the soft tissue and other structures beyond the inner cortex.

-Use copious irrigation to prevent over-heating the bone.
+Use copious irrigation to prevent over-heating of the bone.

 Screw length determination